-Greenville Health System is a private, not-for-profit hospital system in North Carolina.
+Greenville Health System is a private, not-for-profit hospital system in South Carolina.
 With eight inpatient hospitals, 100 outpatient and specialty facilities, a medical school and over 15,000 doctors, nurses and employees, it is the largest healthcare system in the state.

 Managed Print Services (MPS)